HomeProgrammesEducationNew Zealand Diploma in Early Childhood Education and Care (Level 5)

 Additional Costs

-Required texts are essential reading for one or more courses and most will be used across all years of Te Tohu Paetahi Akoranga Bachelor of Teaching (ECE).
+These required texts are essential reading materials for one or more of your courses, and most of them remain relevant should you choose to pursue the Te Tohu Paetahi Akoranga Bachelor of Teaching (ECE) programme at UCOL.

 Accreditation